The best women’s hiking sandals 2023: for comfortable summer adventures

 Rubber insoles can get sweaty

-We always rate Keen’s sandals and shandals highly on test, and our pick of their best women’s walking sandal is the Terradora II open-toe.
-If you recognise the name, it’s because this sandal is based on Keen’s popular Terradora II boot, and the sandal uses the same grippy rubber outsole as its much bigger sibling – the result is excellent sticky grip worthy of a winter boot.
+We always rate Keen’s sandals and shandals highly on test, and for us, the Terradora II is the best hiking sandal around right now.
+If you recognize the name, it’s because this sandal is based on Keen’s popular Terradora II boot, and the sandal uses the same grippy rubber outsole as its much bigger sibling.
+"The result is excellent sticky grip worthy of a winter boot," according to our expert tester.

 2. Teva Terra Fi 5 Universal